 - Has the [EF BYPASS] key been set to OFF?
-(Page 51) - Has the Insertion Effect Element Switch parameter in the EFF screen of Voice Edit been set to ON?
+(Page 56) - Has the Insertion Effect Element Switch parameter in the EFF screen of Voice Edit been set to ON?
 Also in this Mode, has the effect type been set to something other than "thru" or "off"?
-(Page 73) - For Performances, have the Insertion Effect Parts been specified?
-(Page 112) - For Reverb and Chorus, have the effect types in the Common Edit screens been set to ON?
-(Pages 74, 113)
+(Page 78) - For Performances, have the Insertion Effect Parts been specified?
+(Page 117) - For Reverb and Chorus, have the effect types in the Common Edit screens been set to ON?
+(Pages 79, 118) - If an Effect Plug-in Board has been installed, has the PLG-EF parameter in the EFF Part screen of the Performance been set to something other than OFF?
+(Page 117) - If an Effect Plug-in Board has been installed, has the setting in the EFF Plg screen of the Performance been set to something other than "THRU"?
+(Page 118)